Dakota Pipeline Protesters Dangle From Rafters At Vikings' Game

 There was no immediate response from U.S. Bank.

-SMG, the operators of the stadium, issued a statement saying that the protesters had climbed over a guardrail to reach a roof truss leading to a catwalk beneath the roof.
+SMG, the operators of the stadium, issued a statement saying that the protesters had climbed over a guardrail to carry out the stunt.

 The Minneapolis Police Department identified the climbers as Karl Mayo, 32, and Sen Holiday, 26.
-They were charged with burglary and trespassing, and a third person was charged with obstructing the legal process, reported WCCO-TV.
+They were charged with burglary and trespassing, and a third person was charged with obstructing the legal process, WCCO-TV reported.

-It’s not the first time pipeline protesters have targeted banks.
-Last month Minneapolis protesters blocked Wells Fargo Bank employees from going to work.
-On another occasion last month protesters briefly padlocked doors to a Wells Fargo branch in the city.
+Pipeline protesters have targeted banks before.
+Last month, Minneapolis protesters blocked Wells Fargo Bank employees from going to work.
+On another occasion last month, protesters briefly padlocked doors to a Wells Fargo branch in the city.

 Construction of the pipeline is currently on hold.
-In the wake of a widescale onsite protest by Native Americans and supporters, the U.S. Army Corps of Engineers in early December denied a permit for the section of the pipeline planned for beneath the Missouri River in North Dakota.
-But pipeline protesters are worried about incoming President-elect Donald Trump, who has said he supports the pipeline — and owns stock in companies building the project.
+In the wake of a large-scale onsite protest by Native Americans and supporters, the U.S. Army Corps of Engineers in early December denied a permit for the section of the pipeline planned to run beneath the Missouri River in North Dakota.
+But pipeline protesters are worried about President-elect Donald Trump, who has said he supports the pipeline — and owns stock in companies involved in the project.

-The $3.7 billion Dakota Access Pipeline will run almost 1,200 miles from North Dakota’s oil-rich Bakken Formation to Illinois, moving as many as 470,000 gallons of crude oil a day.
+The $3.7 billion Dakota Access Pipeline is planned to run almost 1,200 miles from North Dakota’s oil-rich Bakken Formation to Illinois, moving as many as 470,000 gallons of crude oil a day.

 The Vikings won 38-10.